 Where our alumni go

-Applications will be live from Friday September 7th and available here.
-Our information session with the Social Impact Practice is on September 12th at 7pm and September 13th at 8pm, and will be held in Huntsman Hall rooms 340 and 350 respectively.
+Applications will be live from early January and available here.
+Our information sessions with the Social Impact Practice will be on the 21st and 22nd January from 7pm-8pm.
+They will be held in Huntsman Hall room F85.
+Check out the Facebook event here.

 Applications are due and will be reviewed by MUSE Consulting Project Leaders and Directors.
 Interview decisions are released shortly after.